 A Note Taker for Deaf – Electronic / Manual

-Some people will use Note Takers for deaf people, in addition to, or instead of, communication support such as Interpreters or Communication Support Workers.
+Some deaf people will use Note Takers, in addition to, or instead of, communication support such as Interpreters or Communication Support Workers.

-For non BSL users, they may prefer to use a Note Taker for written notes at meetings.
+For non BSL users, they may prefer to use a Note Taker for written notes at meetings or lectures.

-All of our Note Takers are specially trained in preparing notes for deaf clients.
+All of our Note Takers are specially trained and qualified in preparing notes for specifically for deaf clients.
 A Note Taker will always ask the client for their preference in how the notes are needed.

 Notes can either be handwritten (Manual) or on a laptop (Electronic Note-taker).

 Note Takers should be given regular breaks.